OjongBessongNKONGHO/spark-streaming-pipeline/README.md

 ├── requirements.txt
 └── .env.example
 ```

 ## Key Engineering Decisions

-**Why Spark Structured Streaming instead of a plain Python consumer?**
+**Why Spark instead of a plain Python consumer?**
-A plain Python consumer processes one message at a time on a single thread.
-Spark processes micro-batches in parallel across multiple cores using vectorised execution.
-For 21 cities polling every 30 seconds, a plain consumer is fine.
-At 10,000 cities or with complex transformations, only Spark scales.
-Building with Spark from the start means the architecture does not need to change as the workload grows.
+The Kafka consumer in Project 2 processes one message at a time on a single thread.
+That works for 12 cities.
+It breaks at scale.
+Spark processes micro-batches across multiple cores in parallel.
+The architecture stays the same whether you have 21 cities or 21,000.
+I wanted to build something I would not have to redesign later.

-**Why Delta Lake instead of writing directly to PostgreSQL?**
+**Why Delta Lake instead of PostgreSQL?**
-PostgreSQL is optimised for OLTP — fast inserts and single-record lookups.
-Writing streaming data directly to PostgreSQL works but creates resource contention when analytical queries run at the same time.
-Delta Lake separates storage from compute.
-The streaming layer writes Parquet files to S3.
-The analytical layer reads them independently without affecting write performance.
-Delta Lake also provides ACID transactions, schema enforcement and time-travel — you can query the data as it existed at any point in the past.
+Project 2 wrote directly to PostgreSQL.
+It worked but analytical queries on the same database competed with writes for resources.
+Delta Lake separates the two concerns completely.
+Spark writes Parquet files to S3.
+The analytical layer reads them independently.
+Delta Lake also gives you ACID transactions, schema enforcement on write and time-travel queries.
+You can query the dataset as it existed at any past timestamp.
+PostgreSQL cannot do that without significant engineering.

 **Why three Kafka topics instead of one?**
-In Project 2 every message went to one topic and failures went to a DLQ database table.
-Three topics gives more flexibility.
-The raw topic receives every message before validation — useful for debugging and auditing.
-The validated topic receives only clean messages — Spark reads from here.
-The invalid topic receives failed messages — a separate consumer can reprocess them without touching the main pipeline.
-Each topic can have independent consumers, retention policies and partition counts.
+Project 2 had one topic and a dead letter queue table in PostgreSQL for failures.
+The problem is that routing decisions and storage decisions end up tangled together.
+Three topics gives each message type its own lane.
+Raw gets everything before validation, useful for auditing and debugging.
+Validated gets only clean messages, Spark reads only from here.
+Invalid gets failed messages, a separate process can reprocess them without touching the main pipeline at all.

 **Why Avro instead of JSON?**
-JSON is human-readable but wasteful.
-Every message carries field names as strings repeated for every record.
-Avro uses a binary format with the schema stored separately in the Schema Registry.
-A JSON weather record is approximately 400 bytes.
-The same record in Avro is approximately 80 bytes — 5x smaller.
-At scale, smaller messages mean lower Kafka storage costs, higher throughput and faster network transfer.
+I used JSON in Projects 1 and 2 because it is simple.
+The problem with JSON at scale is that field names travel with every message.
+City, temperature, humidity, repeated for every single record.
+Avro stores the schema once in the Schema Registry and replaces field names with integer IDs in the message.
+A JSON weather record is around 400 bytes.
+The same record in Avro is around 80 bytes.
+80 percent smaller means lower storage costs, higher throughput and less network load for no change in the data itself.

-**Why dbt on top of Spark?**
+**Why dbt for transformations?**
-Spark handles the heavy lifting — reading streams, applying transformations, writing to Delta Lake. dbt handles the analytical modelling layer — taking the raw Delta Lake tables and building clean, documented, tested models that business users can query.
-Spark transformations are Python code. dbt transformations are SQL with built-in lineage, documentation and data testing.
-In real data teams these are two separate concerns owned by different people.
+Spark transformations are Python.
+They work but they are hard to document, test and share with non-engineers. dbt transformations are SQL files with built-in lineage tracking, column-level documentation and data tests.
+When another engineer picks this up, they can read a dbt model and understand exactly what it does without reading Python.
+The Spark layer moves data.
+The dbt layer explains it.

-**Why Airflow for orchestration?**
+**Why Airflow?**
-The streaming consumer runs continuously without scheduling.
-The batch analysis jobs need to run on a schedule — every hour, compute the latest aggregations.
-Airflow provides dependency management, retry logic, monitoring and alerting for those scheduled jobs.
-It also integrates with the ETL pipeline from Project 1, meaning a single Airflow deployment could orchestrate both batch and streaming workloads.
+The streaming consumer runs continuously, no scheduling needed.
+But the batch analysis jobs need to run on a schedule and they have dependencies.
+The quality check must run after the batch analysis.
+The Kafka health check must run before both.
+Airflow manages those dependencies with retries and alerting.
+It also means a single Airflow deployment can orchestrate both this pipeline and the ETL pipeline from Project 1.

 ## Pipeline Metrics